TESTING THE IRRITROL RAIN DIAL RD600, RD900, and RD1200 Series SPRINKLER TIMER TRANSFORMER

 (Note: do not let it touch both 24VAC terminals at the same time.)

-- If still no results, the last easy check is to touch both the common and valve wires to the left and right 24VAC screw terminals.
-This basically connects the 24VAC transformer output directly to the valve’s solenoid.
+- If it does not come on, the last easy check is to touch both the common and valve wires to the left and right 24VAC screw terminals; i.e., the valve wire touches the right 24VAC terminal and the Common Wire touches the left 24VAC terminal.
+This basically connects the 24VAC transformer output directly to the valve’s solenoid wires.
 If it still does not turn on and you have power to the transformer, it’s likely the transformer (or valve/solenoid) is bad.
 Test with a couple of different valves to be sure.

 If this information helped you troubleshoot your Irritrol transformer, please consider making a donation through the Paypal button on the home page; I’d surely appreciate it 🙂